 Genus, orientability, and the Euler characteristic

 Explore different topological surfaces in 3D.
 Each surface has unique properties like genus (number of holes) and orientability.
+Select a surface to see it rendered and rotating in three dimensions.

 A regular hexahedron with 6 square faces